 Biology covers the study of everything that's alive, but each individual biologist typically chooses a more specific focus.
 Marine biology, for example, comprises research on ocean or river creatures, while zoologists learn about animals.
 Biologists interested in tiny things might choose microbiology to learn about bacteria, viruses and other one-celled organisms or biochemistry and genetics to learn about the microscopic workings of larger animals and humans.
 Those concerned about the environment might choose the broad field of ecology or focus in on botany, the study of plants.

 As technology advances, biological scientists will be needed to drive research and development.
-The U.S. Bureau of Labor Statistics projected between 7% and 13% employment growth for all biologists from 2010 to 2020 (www.bls.gov).
-Biochemists and biophysicists, with the highest subfield increase, could leap 31%.
+The U.S. Bureau of Labor Statistics projected between 5% to 7% employment growth for all biologists from 2012 to 2022 (www.bls.gov).
+Biochemists and biophysicists, with the highest subfield increase, could leap 19%.
 However, great interest in biologist jobs leads to high competition for positions, especially in popular or dramatic fields like marine biology.

-Teachers at the middle school or high school level can specialize in teaching science or biology with an endorsement on their teaching licenses.
+Teachers at the middle school or high school level can specialize in teaching science or biology with an endorsement on their teaching.
 Undergraduate education coursework added to a biology degree is one way to become a biology teacher.
 After graduation, biology majors can consider state-sponsored alternative teacher certification programs or master's degrees in teaching.

 There's high demand for teachers in the United States, reports the U.S. Bureau of Labor Statistics, and many school districts have a particular need of science teachers.
 Between 2012 and 2022, the needed number of high school teachers was expected to grow 5%, with a 12% jump for middle school teachers.
 Rural areas and poor inner city districts have an especially high need, with correspondingly good opportunities for teachers.

 Biology degree holders with a talent for writing can learn accurate reporting skills to become science writers, explains the Council for the Advancement of Science Writing (www.casw.org).
 Science writers in public relations may work for universities and research labs.
 They write press releases that announce new developments at their workplaces to journalists.